General and Gastrointestinal Surgery

 - It is common for patients to notice some black and blue or maroon discoloration around the incision.
 This represents a small amount of blood and is normal.
 It should not alarm you.
 It is also common for this to only become apparent 2-3 days after surgery as blood in the tissues moves to the surface.

 - You have been given antibiotics in the operating room prior to surgery.
-Unless instructed otherwise, you do not need them after surgery.
+Unless discussed with you, you do not need them after surgery.